lhns/prometheus-bash-exporter/README.md

 - **SCRIPT_TEST**: script that is executed on `GET /test`
 - **CACHE_TEST**: cache the output of `GET /test` for 10 seconds

+## Scripts
+Head over to the [wiki](https://github.com/LolHens/prometheus-bash-exporter/wiki) to see our collection of scripts.

 ## Docker builds
 https://github.com/users/LolHens/packages/container/package/prometheus-bash-exporter